joeynmt/joeynmt/README.md

 Check out the detailed [documentation](https://joeynmt.readthedocs.io) and our [paper](https://arxiv.org/abs/1907.12484).

-## Paper (new!)

-We released a paper describing Joey NMT: https://arxiv.org/abs/1907.12484

-Please cite it if you use Joey for your research.

 ## Contributors
 Joey NMT is developed by [Joost Bastings](https://bastings.github.io) (University of Amsterdam) and [Julia Kreutzer](http://www.cl.uni-heidelberg.de/~kreutzer/) (Heidelberg University).

 ## Features